Eddienuh/SQL-Data-Warehouse-Project/README.md

 These insights will provide businesses and stakeholders with key business analytics in order to make strategic and informed business decsions.

 ----------------------------------------
-LICENSE
+🪪LICENSE🪪

-🪪This project is licensed under the {MIT LICENSE}(LICENSE).
+This project is licensed under the {MIT LICENSE}(LICENSE).
 You are free to use, modify and share this project with proper attribution.

 ----------------------------------------
 ABOUT ME🧑‍💼